Tucson Area Water

 Embedded video, no copy made

-Tucson's water comes from about 200 groundwater wells located around Tucson and the Avra Valley Clearwater Recharge & Recovery Facilities.
-At the Clearwater facilities Tucson Water recharges Colorado River water into the aquifera body of permeable rock which can contain or transmit groundwater where it blends with local groundwater.
+Tucson's water comes from about 200 groundwater wells located around Tucson and the Avra Valley facilities.
+Water is recharged into the aquifera body of permeable rock which can contain or transmit groundwater where it blends with local groundwater.
 The water is then recovered from the aquifer by pumping.[1]

 The system is divided into 37 water service areas, uses 4,500 miles of pipes and 145 booster stations.[1]